jfct/simple-file-api/README.md

 ## Tools used

-Node.js
-postgresql
+-Node.js
+-postgresql

-pg library (postgres for node) typeorm (with reflect-metadata)
+-pg library (postgres for node)
+-typeorm (with reflect-metadata)

 ### typeorm